Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 When you refuse to stay friends, it’s possible your ex may become angry as they feel like they have been rejected and failed in their mission of proving something.

-If your ex is still in love with you, they may try to keep the relationship by staying friends.
-They may fear that without the friendship, they will lose contact with you forever and cannot get you back.
+If your ex is still in love with you, they may be trying to keep the relationship by staying friends.
+They may fear that without the friendship, they will lose contact with you forever and be unable to get you back.

 This may make them angry if they think staying friends is their only way of keeping in touch with you.